rust-stuco/lectures/week8/slides.md

 # Lifetimes in Structs

-So far, all of the `struct`s we've looked at have held _owned_ types.
+So far, all of the `struct`s we've looked at have held _owned_ type fields.

 If we want a `struct` to hold a reference, we need to annotate them.